rust-basel/fullstack-rust-workshop/src/09-deleting_items.md

 As you already see, we have `#[components]` as well as helper functions in our code base.
 It would make sense to put all components inside a components module and helper functions to fetch and post (and later delete) items into a util/controller module.

-Go ahead an put all Components and our `ListChanged` struct into a `components.rs` module, as well as helper functions for get- and posting data to our backend into a `controllers.rs` module.
+Go ahead an put all Components and our `ListChanged` struct into a `components.rs` module, as well as helper functions for getting and posting data to our backend into a `controllers.rs` module.

 Do also not forget to put the moved functions into the `main.rs`: